Chengqunniu/T2A2/README.md

 * Id (PK, serial int, not null) Primary key
 * Order date (date, not null)
-* Ship date (date, not null)
+* Ship date (string, not null)
-* Status (FK, int, not null).
+* Order_status_id (FK, int, not null, default is 1).
 Links the orders table and order status table.
 One order has one and only one status simultaneously.
+An order status might be used for many orders.
-* Customer id (FK, int, not null).
+* Customer_id (FK, int, not null).
 Links the orders table and customers table.
 One order belongs to one customer.
+A customer has one or many orders.
-* Shipping method (FK, int, not null).
+* Shipping_method_id (FK, int, not null).
 Links the orders table and shipping methods table.
 One order only has one shipping method.
 A shipping method can be selected by many orders.
-* Payment account (FK, int, not null).
-Links the orders table and payment accounts table.
-One order only be paid by one payment account.
-A payment account can be used to pay many orders.

 #### Relationship (order status table and orders table)

 The relationship between the status table and the orders table is a one-to-many relationship.
 An order can only have one status, and it can not simultaneously have more than one status.
-The status could be used by many or not by any of the orders.
+The status could be used by many or none of the orders.
 So an order has one and only one status, and an order status has been used by zero or many orders.

 #### Relationship (orders table and customers table)